Alethio36/mediastack/appconfig2.md

    - If login fails, check the logs for the real password with the folowing command:
      ```sudo docker logs qbittorrent```
    - Configure settings, user login, and anonymous mode.
-   - Optionally, disable CSRF protection if encountering unauthorized errors.
-   - Also, for some reason, if i would hit a bookmark or something to come this this adress, it comes up with a unauthorized error.
+   - Optionally, disable CSRF protection if encountering unauthorized errors for some reason, if i would hit a bookmark or something to come this this adress, it comes up with a unauthorized error.
 When i clicked the url and hit enter, worked like a charm.
 To fix this (optional) go to tools, options, web ui tab, then about halfway down, theres a box checked for Enable Cross-Site Request Forgery (CSRF) protection.
 Unchecking that fixed the issue. buts its not critical so id recommend keeping it unless you have a reason to need this to work

 ## Configuring the VPN Connection